Nihilumbra: Gameplay

+After successfully completing the game, a hard mode is unlocked, where Born explores the same worlds again, this time around equipped with the five colours (including red, so he's able to destroy most enemy monsters) and much more complex puzzles, that often require skillful use of all five colours.

 Reception

 Since its release, Nihilumbra has received generally positive reviews, with an aggregate review score of 86 at Metacritic (based on 12 critics), of 85.71% at GameRankings (based on 7 reviews), and 8/10 at ComboCaster.
-With an aggregate score of 86, the iOS version of Nihilumbra is the second-highest-rated Spanish game listed on Metacritic.

 Other versions

 A Wii U version, that was first announced on the August 2013 Nintendo Direct Europe, was released on May 14, 2015.
 A Nintendo Switch version was released in May 2018 and available through the Nintendo Store.

 A PC version was made available via Steam Greenlight.
 A remastered version of Nihilumbra was released on September 25, 2013 for Microsoft Windows, macOS and Linux, with updated graphics and soundtrack and voice acting for the narration.
+The soundtrack was released on Bandcamp on that same date, with Álvaro Lafuente credited as the composer and Furius Music with the remaster.

 Nihilumbra was released as part of the PlayStation Plus January 2016 offering on the PlayStation Vita.
 While this version used the joypad and keys, it offered the touchscreen as alternative control methods.